 After a dog bite injury, many people are hesitant to reach out for help from a medical provider, let alone from an attorney.
 However, the fact is that a standard of care is owed to you as a human being entering the domain of another individual or company, regardless of whether or not dogs are on the premises.
 You are deserving of health and healing, and if you have experienced a dog attack, you are deserving of recovery and compensation for your medical bills, pain, and suffering.

-If you found this article helpful you may also like:
+If you found this article about dog bites involving trespassers helpful you may also like:

 Thompson Law receives an attorney fee and you pay no legal fees as our client unless we pay you.
 Thompson Law has 350 years of combined experience in legal representation and has won over $1.8 billion dollars in cash settlements for our clients.
 We master the art of managing client cases with empathy, compassion, respect and, of course, prodigious skill.
 Contact us today for a free, risk-free consultation to discuss your accident and your options.